Keys to a Successful Marriage

 Sometimes the best marriage advice you can get is from married couples.

 All marriages have rocky patches, it is inevitable.
-It doesn’t mean that these rough patches are part of some pending doom to the relationship but it can be a sign that things aren’t as good as they should be.
+It doesn’t mean that these rough patches are part of some pending doom to the relationship but it can be a sign that things aren’t as good as they could be.

 The positive here is that problems are much easier to fix if they are known.
 How many times have you heard someone say that they didn’t see the signs that their significant other was unhappy or was planning on leaving the relationship?
 What would have happened if one partner voiced their problems with the other?
 Could they have reconciled?

-Not all difficult marriages need the help of a professional counselor but some ultimately will.
+Not all marriages need the help of a professional counselor but some ultimately will.
 The hope here is that this third party individual, who really has no favorites, can help resolve any conflict(s) that might be driving the couple apart.

 The biggest drawback to seeking professional counseling, besides the initial obstacle of asking for help, is the cost.
 These counseling sessions will usually be charged by the hour and can range from $100 an hour and up, it all depends on the going rate for these services in your community.

-I’m not trying to detract from the seriousness of a troubled marriage when I say this but getting some counseling can be way cheaper than a divorce.
+I’m not trying to detract from the seriousness of a troubled marriage when I say this but getting some counseling can be cheaper than a divorce.
 Counseling won’t fix everything but it is certainly worth a try, if both participants are will to give it a shot.

 Love and Marriage